-Several Muslim-background believers in Jesus Christ are telling their miraculous testimonies of how they found true hope and salvation after years of pain and searching under Islam.
+Muslim-background believers in Jesus Christ are telling miraculous testimonies of how they found true hope and salvation after years of pain and searching under Islam.

-In a series of testimonies called "Souls & Stories", they're explaining how Christ made Himself known to them in supernatural ways.
+In a series of testimonies called "Souls & Stories" provided to CBN News in partnership with IFoundtheTruth.com, they're explaining how Christ made Himself known to them in supernatural ways.

 Aisha was born in Amman, Jordan to a strict Islamic family.
 Her father abused her verbally and said things that should never be said to a daughter, but her religion was not a source of peace for her during those painful years.
 Instead, she felt constant condemnation from Islam.